Developing Character, Independence and Self-reliance

 A Purposeful, Christ-Centered Environment

 Our goal is to inspire our students to love God and empower them to be leading world citizens.
 We are an inter-denominational Christian community that does not teach doctrine or theology in the classroom.
 However, we do use the Bible as our foundation for character building.
-We hope that all of our students learn to be internally motivated and respect the property and ideas of themselves and those around them.
+We hope that all of our students learn to be internally motivated and respect the property, feelings and ideas of those around them.
 We teach these ideas through faith-based object lessons, and our students are encouraged to embody the “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control” described in Galatians 5:22-23.